fbeilstein/machine_learning/next_iteration.md

 # ? lecture
 - [ ] Discriminitive vs generative models
 - [ ] Introduce popular datasets we will work with: Fisher irises, Old Faithful, NIST, faces
+- [ ] Add more algorithmic details: computational complexity, etc.
+- [ ] Make a table where minimization functions for all of the topics are summerized.

 # Statistics lecture
 - [ ] add Polya  urn models (Beta distribution etc)